20 Top Tips for Visiting Lapland

-They should be as old as they can be without the magic having already disappeared.
+The best age to take children to Lapland is when they’re as old as they can be without the magic having already disappeared.
 Most of the companies don’t recommend the trip for children under 4 and I can see why.
 The temperatures can drop (we experienced -32) and the kids need to be able to understand how to keep themselves warm.
-The huskys and reindeers rides can be lost on the younger ones too, and they are very much part of the overall experience.
+The huskys and reindeer rides can be lost on the younger ones too, and they are very much part of the overall experience.
 In my heart of hearts I’d say 6/7/8 are perfect ages.

 2. How long should we stay in Lapland?

-A 2/3 night trip seems to be the most popular way to do Lapland but there are also week long trips and also day trips too.
-If you don’t want/need to do any of the additional activities then a 2 night trip is long enough as you get the afternoon on the day you are arrive and the morning of the day you leave, in addition to your Search for Santa day.
-It is also cheaper to do the 2 night trip as with a 3 night trip you get an adventure day and the additional activities can really start to add up.
+A 2-3 night trip seems to be the most popular way to do Lapland, but there are also week long trips and also day trips too.
+If you don’t want or need to do any of the additional activities then a 2 night trip is long enough as you get the afternoon on the day you are arrive and the morning of the day you leave, in addition to your Search for Santa day.
+It is also cheaper to do the 2 night trip, as with a 3 night trip you get an adventure day and the additional activities can really start to add up.

-If you’re kids are adventurous though and you fancy skiing and other additional activities go for the 3 night stay or even longer.
-The families we met who did the Northern Lights tour really enjoyed it.
+If your kids are adventurous though and you fancy skiing and other additional activities go for the 3 night stay or even longer.
+The families we met who did the Northern Lights tour in Lapland really enjoyed it.

 A day trip to Lapland is certainly cheaper, but you have to consider if it is worth it.
 The children are likely to be up at 3ish for an early morning flight, fly three and a half hours, spend the afternoon in Lapland, fly three and a half hours back and arrive home very late.
-I know my kids couldn’t really do that without probably being upset during the afternoon (key part of the day) and if there are any delays on your way out, you don’t have much slack in the schedule..
-One to be considered really carefully and only you know your children’s limits.
+I know my kids couldn’t really do that without probably being upset during the afternoon (key part of the day) and if there are any delays on your way out, you don’t have much slack in the schedule.
+How long to visit Lapland for is something to be considered really carefully and only you know your children’s limits.